B Complex Skin Patch

-B-vitamins are a group of water-soluble vitamins that play important roles in cell metabolism.
-Although it may sound like they were closely related, the so-called "B-vitamins" share little to no molecular resemblance to each other.
+The B Complex vitamins are a group of eight water-soluble vitamins that play essential roles in cell metabolism.
+Although it may sound as though they’re closely related, the so-called "B-vitamins" share little to no molecular resemblance to each other.
+As you’ll see in our material, although each of these vitamins has unique functions, they generally help your body produce energy and make important molecules in your cells.

-Despite structural differences, though, the B-vitamins, which never occur in isolation in foods, work in concert for our health.
+Despite structural differences, the B-vitamins, which never occur in isolation in foods, work in concert for our health.
+In the bullet points below, we italicized key takeaways of the specific function of each vitamin for the layperson.

 Thiamin (B1) plays a central role in the generation of energy from carbohydrates.
 It is involved in RNA and DNA production, as well as nerve function.
 Its active form is a coenzyme called thiamin pyrophosphate (TPP), which takes part in the conversion of pyruvate to acetyl coenzyme A (CoA) in metabolism.